 Israel is a staunch ally of the United States, and we support its right to defend itself from the Iranian-backed Syrian and militia forces in southern Syria.
 We call on Iran and its allies to cease provocative actions and work toward regional peace.

 We will see if the Israeli retaliation teaches Iran to keep its drones out of Israel.
 At least they know now that Israel will defend herself.
-And unlike the Obama administration, the Trump administration will back up legitimate military action by the Jewish state.
+And unlike the Obama administration, the Trump administration will back up the legitimate military action by the Jewish state.

 Brigadier General Amnon Ein Dar on the Israeli Air Force’s operational activity yesterday pic.twitter.com/7XnWoIzLdG